 BS in Communication Sciences

-Get started on your career with a Bachelor of Science in Communication Sciences from TWU.
+Prepare for a career in helping children and adults with speech, language and hearing disorders with a Bachelor of Science in Communication Sciences from TWU.

 Program Features